Jessica Goodenough

 Trying to shop vegan but a bit confused about how to read labels (or online descriptions)?
 Here’s your easy vegan clothing materials cheat sheet!

 Vegan clothing materials are made without animal products.
-These can be plant fibres (cotton, hemp, linen) or plastic materials (polyester, polyurethane).
+These can be plant fibres (cotton, hemp, linen) or plastic-based materials (polyester, polyurethane).
 Clothing materials that aren’t vegan are extracted from the skin (leather), feathers (down), fur, teeth and bones of a wide variety of animals.

 Here’s your quick cheat sheet to spotting vegan clothing materials and avoiding the non-vegan ones!